cyb3rw01f/excelDocGenerator/README.md

 Last updated 6/24/2018

 .SYNOPSIS
-This file is for testing purposes onlt.
+This file is for testing purposes only.
 Malicious use of this script is prohibitted.

 .DESCRIPTION
 Script generates a Microsoft Excel document containing a maco.
 The macro vba code can be customzed.